 Instrumented testing revealed that the "tailgate ring" - the open area surrounding the tailgate - is particularly important for handling, stability and ride.
 In the second generation MDX, this area has been markedly stiffened, providing the rear suspension with a more solid mounting and netting an improvement in handling precision.
 In addition, the MDX's floor frames are wider than before for improved packaging and rigidity.

-The high-strength steel contributes to rigidity, excellent crashworthiness and light weight.
+The use of high-strength steel contributes to rigidity, excellent crashworthiness and light weight.
 High-strength steel is specified in different grades for use in different parts of the vehicle.
 Some unit body areas using this material include the roof arches, floor cross members, tailgate opening and front rails and body sides.

 Careful attention was paid to reducing wind noise inside the MDX cabin.
 An acoustic wind tunnel was used to identify and correct noise issues, resulting in the MDX's best-in-class wind noise performance (at the driver's ear point) according to Acura's internal measurements.